xdevplatform/SnowBotDev/docs/aaa-setup-script.md

-# Script for managing Account Activity API configuration
+# Account Activity API script
+### Script for managing webbook setup and subscriptions.

 ## Getting started

 + Setting client-side URL for webhook events.
 Where should we send the event JSON?
 + Looking up what webhook IDs are set up?
 Confirming what webhook 'bridges' have been set up.

-## Setting up webhooks

 This script helps automate the fundamental plumbing of the webhook-based Account Activity API.
 These steps include: